Alexander Lukashenko: Fifth term (2015–2020)

-In August 2019, Lukashenko met with former Kyrgyz President Kurmanbek Bakiyev, who has lived in exile in Minsk since 2010, in the Palace of Independence to mark Bakiyev's 70th birthday, which he had marked several days earlier.
+In August 2019, Lukashenko met with former Kyrgyz president Kurmanbek Bakiyev, who has lived in exile in Minsk since 2010, in the Palace of Independence to mark Bakiyev's 70th birthday, which he had marked several days earlier.
 The meeting, which included the presentation of traditional flowers and symbolic gifts, angered the Kyrgyz Foreign Ministry, which stated that the meeting "fundamentally does not meet the principles of friendship and cooperation between the two countries."
 In November 2019, Lukashenko visited the Austrian capital, Vienna, on a state visit, which was his first in three years to an EU country.
 During the visit, he met with President Alexander Van der Bellen, Chancellor Brigitte Bierlein, and National Council President Wolfgang Sobotka.
 He also paid his respects at the Soviet War Memorial at the Schwarzenbergplatz.

 During the course of the COVID-19 pandemic, he undertook two working visits to Russia, one of the few European leaders to undertake foreign visits during the pandemic.
-He also received Hungarian Prime Minister Viktor Orbán during his state visit to Minsk.
-Orbán called for an end to EU sanctions on Belarus during this visit.
+He also received Hungarian prime minister Viktor Orbán on the latter's state visit to Minsk.
+During this visit, Orbán called for an end to EU sanctions on Belarus.
 His first visit to Russia was to attend the rescheduled Moscow Victory Day Parade on Red Square together with his son.